vesper-framework/vesper/docs/javascript/getting-started.md

 ### Working with application

-Scepter provides you a [GraphQL Playground](https://github.com/graphcool/graphql-playground) out of the box in the development mode, you can access it via:
+Vesper provides you a [GraphQL Playground](https://github.com/graphcool/graphql-playground) out of the box in the development mode, you can access it via:

 ```
 http://localhost:3000/playground